 If you have ever attempted to paint in the summer, you may have noticed that your paint doesn’t exactly act as expected.
 The main reason for this is the Nevada summer weather causes the paint to lose water.
 The minute you add paint to your bucket or tray, water begins to evaporate.

-The water in paint acts as a solvent which is intended to evaporate.
+The water in paint acts as a solvent that is intended to evaporate.
 However, that part of the process should not take place until the paint has been applied to the surface.
 If too much water evaporates during the painting process, the paint will dry too quickly.

 The first thing you need to do when your paint loses too much water through evaporation is reconstituting the paint.
 Reconstitution is the process of adding water back to the paint so it is restored to its proper consistency.